joe-sacco/lavi/README.md

 For people with more time, allow them to sort bathroom options based on a variety of use cases, such as public, private, kid friendly and accessibility.
 Provide open/closed info for each location and probability that a bathroom is available for public use.

-ToiletFinder.com is the only app that provides fast relief!
+Lavi is the only app that provides fast relief!

 <br>